 Located in downtown Cancun on Tulum Avenue, Plaza Las Americas was once one of the only places for locals do their shopping.
 Clothing, sports, jewelry, shoe and department stores, a pet store, a nail salon, cafes and restaurants and even a supermarket can be found in Plaza Las Americas.
 The food court has been moved to Malecon Americas and new stores like Old Navy and H&M have appeared in its place.
 In the middle and at the end of every month, retailers set up tables outside their shops and fill them with sale merchandise.
 During the holidays musicians play on the weekends.
 The best way to get to Plaza Las Americas is to take the R1 or R2 bus to the first stop downtown and then walk or take a taxi to the mall.

 Located in downtown Cancun, Malecon Americas is connected to another very popular mall, Plaza Las Americas.
 Malecon Americas is partially indoors and partially open air.
 This mall features clothing, shoe and jewelry shops, as well as bookstores, furniture stores, a Liverpool home furnishings store, a children's hair salon, a music store, Chapur (a large Mexican department store), and a huge food court upstairs in the indoor portion.
-There is also a Sky Zone, an arcade and numerous restaurants including Olive Garden, Starbucks, Johnny Rockets, Chili's, McDonalds, Hooters and more.
+There is also a trampoline park, an arcade and numerous restaurants including Olive Garden, Starbucks, Johnny Rockets, Chili's, McDonalds, Hooters and more.
 On weekends, especially on Sundays, the mall is packed with locals.